HoNfigurator/HoNfigurator-Central/README.md

 This guide provides steps for linking the configured HoNfigurator server to a front end management webui.

+[Join the discord channel](https://discord.gg/BT23GnBKkT) for more updates and to become more involved with this project.

 ## Installation
 <details>
 <summary>Windows</summary>